scbigler/Interactive-Biodiversity-Dashboard/README.md

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

-Technolgies used:
+## Technolgies used:

+* JavaScript
+* HTML/CSS
+* Plotly

-## Instructions
+## Site Description

-Complete the following steps:

-1. Use the D3 library to read in `samples.json` from the URL `https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-classroom/v1.1/14-Interactive-Web-Visualizations/02-Homework/samples.json`.

-2. Create a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual.

-  * Use `sample_values` as the values for the bar chart.

-  * Use `otu_ids` as the labels for the bar chart.

-  * Use `otu_labels` as the hovertext for the chart.
+1. When first accessed, the site populates the charts and demographic info panel with the data from the first test subject in the sample, identified by Test Subject ID.
+2. A dropdown list of test subject IDs is located on the left side of the screen.
+When a user selects a test subject, the charts will dynamically change, using the data for the selected subject ID.

   ![bar Chart](Images/hw01.png)